christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Namespaces cannot be nested.

 -   Don't declare `var` variables inside a namespace.
+Use `reg` instead.

--   Each namespace can contain up to 32 `reg` variables
+-   Each namespace can have up to 32 `reg` variables

 ## SVG Paths